linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 03 Commercial Banks/Chapter 13 Regulation of Commercial Banks.md

 A further form of regulation of CBs pertains to various assets and liabilities on their balance sheets.

-# LG 13-6

-# Regulations on Commercial Bank Liquidity
+# # Regulations on Commercial Bank Liquidity

 Holding relatively small amounts of liquid assets exposes a CB to increased illiquidity and insolvency risk.
 Excessive illiquidity can result in a CB's inability to meet required payments on liability claims (such as deposit withdrawals) and, at the extreme, its insolvency.
 Moreover, it can even lead to contagious effects that negatively impact other CBs.
 Consequently, regulators impose minimum liquid asset reserve requirements on CBs.
 In general, these requirements differ in nature and scope for various CBs.
 The requirements depend on the illiquidity risk exposure perceived for the CB's type and other regulatory objectives that relate to minimum liquid asset requirements (see Chapter 4).
 Currently, in accordance with Federal Reserve Regulation D of the Federal Reserve Act of 1913, banks in the United States are required to hold the following "target" minimum reserves against net transaction accounts (transaction accounts minus demand deposit balances due from U.S. commercial banks and cash items in process of collection):